 - The Carian Trail is an 850-km-long hike in Southwestern Turkey, and Turkey’s Longest Coastal Hiking Trail.
 Find all info here.

 - We use the Carian Trail Guidebook, by Yurus Özdemir, Altay Özcan and Dean Livesley.
-Find it here.
+Find it here and the Insight Guides Turkey.

 - We are hiking without laptops.
 The pictures are snapshots I took on my iPhone and new on this hike is a foldable keyboard.
 I’m super happy with it despite it adding to the weight I carry.